 Sober is Sexy

 No matter how amazing you think your drug of choice makes your sexy-time activities, the momentary euphoria and intoxication may not be worth the risks.
 When it comes to the illicit drugs we’ve mentioned above, there is no safe dosage established and the threshold for harm can vary greatly from person to person depending on overall health, underlying conditions and drug interactions.
 There are even side effects to take into consideration with the legal prescription drugs we named.
-For example, men with certain heart conditions may not be able to take Viagra and similar drugs because of potential cardiovascular risks.
+For example, men with certain heart conditions may not be able to take Viagra and similar sexual performance drugs because of potential cardiovascular risks.

 We’d also be remiss if we didn’t discuss the issues of consent, rape, unwanted pregnancy and sexually transmitted infections (STI).
 Being inebriated with any substance increases your chances of becoming a victim of assault.
 Those who aren’t in control of their faculties cannot actively consent to sexual acts nor do they have the capacity to make good decisions and exercise good judgement, including taking the necessary precautions to protect themselves and others against getting pregnant or contracting STI.